kubermatic/docs/content/installation/seed_installer/_seed_installer.en.md

 [seed-installer](https://github.com/kubermatic/kubermatic-installer/tree/release/v2.6/kubeadm-seed-installer)
 which is a kubeadm-based solution for setting up a Highly-Available Kubernetes cluster.

-The cluster has to pass the conformance tests and has to interact with a cloud provider.
+The cluster has to interact with a cloud provider.

 ## How it works.
 This installer locally renders assets, copies them to the corresponding